Kenny Baker (English actor): 1977-1983: Star Wars original trilogy

-Baker appears as R2-D2 in six of the episodic theatrical Star Wars films, and played an additional role in 1983's Return of the Jedi as Paploo, the Ewok who steals an Imperial speeder bike.
-He was originally due to play Wicket, but he fell ill and that role was handed over to Warwick Davis.
+Baker appears as R2-D2 in six of the episodic theatrical Star Wars films, and played an additional role in 1983's Return of the Jedi as Paploo, the ewok who steals an Imperial speeder bike.
+He was originally due to play the ewok named Wicket, but he fell ill and that role was handed over to Warwick Davis.
+Baker was featured in the 2004 documentary film, Empire of Dreams: The Story of the Star Wars Trilogy.